DSQ Software: Promoter-led issues

-Dinesh Dalmia, Company's promoter and Managing director got entangled in a series of share market controversies in relation to various partisan share allotments and transfer of equity made by DSQ from the year 1998 through to 2001.

-Dalmia got arrested at Delhi, India in 2006 for various fraud charges.
-It was later established that Dalmia was in the United States from 2003 to 2006 trying to perpetuate fraud in computer equipment leasing market by setting up businesses using fake names and deals purportedly money laundering.
-He was constantly seen in the New Brunswick area of New Jersey driving luxury cars and often eating at Udipi Cafe.
-He has been indicted in 2006 by the FBI in the United States on multiple charges of fraud.
-However, in the year 2011 he has been released on bail in all cases in India.
+Dinesh Dalmia, the company's founder, promoter and managing director, became entangled in a series of share market controversies in relation to various partisan share allotments and transfers of equity made by DSQ between 1998 and 2001.
+Dalmia fled from India to the US sometime in 2003 and, in 2006, was arrested in Delhi, India, on various fraud charges.
+It was later established that Dalmia had been in the United States from 2003 to 2006, trying to perpetuate fraud in the computer equipment leasing market by setting up businesses using fake names and purportedly money laundering.
+He was constantly seen in the New Brunswick area of New Jersey, driving luxury cars and often eating at Udipi Cafe.
+He was indicted in 2006 by the FBI in the United States on multiple charges of fraud.
+However, in 2011, he was released on bail in all cases in India.
 There are rumors that he has also entered into a settlement in the United States.

-Some social commentators see lack of corporate governance more as a part of a broader problem relating to India's family-owned corporate environment.
-DSQ is cited in the list of major corporate scams of India, along with Satyam Scandal.
+Some social commentators see the lack of corporate governance as a part of a broader problem relating to India's family-owned corporate environment.
+DSQ is cited in the list of major corporate scams of India, along with the Satyam scandal.

-During Oct 2013, SEBI barred Dinesh Dalmia and DSQ Software for a further period of 7 years.
-In Jan 2019, SEBI further imposed a Rupee 1 crore fine for failing to comply with its directions passed.
+In October 2013, SEBI barred Dinesh Dalmia and DSQ Software for a period of 7 further years.
+In Jan 2019, SEBI further imposed a ₹1 crore fine for failing to comply with its directions.
+In 2024, a corporate fraud investigation revealed that Dalmia's name had appeared in another alleged scam, purportedly using fake company names to secure and default on bank loans in the dairy export business.